mParticle Competitors & Alternatives 2026

 Oneprofile

 Oneprofile syncs data between business tools directly without SDKs or a warehouse.
 Every connector is bidirectional.
-Connect your Postgres, CRM, or marketing platform, map fields, and data flows automatically.
+Connect your Postgres, MySQL, or MongoDB database, CRM, or marketing platform, map fields, and data flows automatically.
 Pricing is published: $100/mo for teams (unlimited integrations, 1M sync actions), $2,000/mo for enterprise.
 Oneprofile is for operational data sync between tools, not mobile event collection.
 If you need real-time mobile SDK tracking across iOS and Android with complex routing, mParticle's mobile architecture is purpose-built for that.

 Why choose Oneprofile: Published pricing, same-day setup, and bidirectional sync for teams that need tools in sync without SDK instrumentation.